Community Owned. Local News. Burke County, NC.

 Series: Morganton Confederate Monument debate

-Many aspects of the controversial issue.
+The Paper covers all aspects of the controversial issue.

 This small amount represents a lethal dose of fentanyl.